meydipro/meydipro/README.md

 meydipro/meydipro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
--*bold of front end lovers and senior backend helping some*_
+-*bold of frontend lovers and senior backend helping some*_